kahmed1996/ETL-Project/README.md

 https://github.com/mggg/ohio-precincts

 In case that is not workable we will endeavor to get data on which blocks are in which precincts from the County.
 If that does not work we will use city-level data for the suburbs.
+The github pages can be accessed at https://kahmed1996.github.io/ETL-Project/